Marvin Bjork (1933 - 2020) - Obituary

-Marvin Eugene Bjork, 86, formerly a resident of Yorkville, passed away at NW Kishwaukee Hospital in Sycamore, Illinois on Saturday September 5th.
+Marvin Eugene Bjork, 86, formerly a resident of Rockford, passed away at NW Kishwaukee Hospital in Sycamore, Illinois on Saturday September 5th.

 He was born to Lila Johnson and Verner Bjork on September 25, 1933, in Rockford, Illinois.
 He served in the US Marines where he met his wife, who also served, at Naval Station Great Lakes.
 On May 25, 1956, he married Mary K. Limesand from Lake Mills, Iowa.
 They celebrated 57 years of marriage until her death in 2013.
 They had five children: Marie, Mark (Renee), Marcia (Daniel) Koch, Michael and Marty (Anne).
 He will be deeply missed by his 8 grandchildren and 7 great-grandchildren as well as his many nieces and nephews.